 Conduct a public session at ICANN 63 (October 2018) that is intended to provide an opportunity for the community to provide input to the process.

-Produce an Initial Report on the outcome of the review.
-This report should also include suggested recommendations, if any, to improve the effectiveness of the CSC
+Produce a Report on the outcome of the review.
+This report should also include suggested recommendations, if any, to improve the effectiveness of the CSC.
+The Report will be submitted to the ccNSO and GNSO Councils for adoption post ICANN 63, and recommended to the IANA Function Review Team for their consideration.

-In the event that recommendations are made with respect to improving the effectiveness of the CSC Charter, conduct a Public comment period on the initial report

-Prepare a Final Report to the ccNSO and GNSO Councils for adoption post ICANN 61 (to take into account suggested changes, if any from the ICANN 61 consultation).

 Proposed Review Schedule